Ivan VI, Emperor of All Russia

 The fate of the rest of Ivan’s family is nearly as grim.
 His parents were imprisoned for the rest of their lives.
 Anna Leopoldovna and Anton Ulrich had three additional children while imprisoned, born between 1743 – 1746.
 On March 18, 1746, Anna Leopoldovna died during childbirth at the age of 27.
 In 1762, Catherine II offered Anton Ulrich permission to leave Russia with the condition he would leave his children behind but he declined.
 At the age of 59, Anton Ulrich died in prison on March 19, 1776, after spending 36 years in captivity.

 In 1780, Ivan’s four siblings, ranging in age from 34 – 39, were released into the custody of their maternal aunt, born Juliana Maria of Brunswick-Wolfenbüttel but then the Queen Dowager of Denmark.
 The four siblings had spent their entire lives imprisoned.
 They lived under house arrest in Horsens in Jutland, Denmark under the guardianship of Juliana Maria and at the expense of Catherine II.
 Although they were really prisoners, they lived in relative comfort and had a small court of between 40 and 50 people, all Danish except for their Russian Orthodox priest.
-The siblings were unhappy in Denmark because they were not used to their new degree of freedom in a new environment and were surrounded by people whose language they could not understand.
+The siblings were unhappy in Denmark because they were not used to their new freedom and their new environment and were surrounded by people whose language they could not understand.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.